ruokunan/helloandroid/README.md

-My very first application,
-all code ownwed by Ruokun An
+Copyright © 2015 by Ruokun An
-all right reserved
+All right are reserved